-- £ Citizens Advice free, independent, confidential and impartial advice to everyone on their rights and responsibilities - Shelter housing and homelessness charity who offer advice and support - E Crisis advice and support for people who are homeless or facing homelessness - Your local council to make a complaint about your landlord or the condition of your property - £ Redress schemes - to make a complaint about your letting agent - £ MoneyHelper - free and impartial money advice - The Law Society to find a lawyer - Gas Safe Register for help and advice on £ gas safety issues - Electrical Safety First for help and advice - € on electrical safety issues Foundations a national organisation that - can provide advice and help disabled people apply for funding to make - adaptations to their home
+- Citizens Advice free, independent, confidential and impartial advice to everyone on their rights and responsibilities. - ☐ Shelter housing and homelessness charity who offer advice and support. - Crisis advice and support for people who are homeless or facing homelessness. - Your Local Housing Authority to make a complaint about your landlord or agent, or about the condition of your property. - Civil Legal Advice if you are eligible for legal aid, you can access free and confidential advice. - Money Advice Service free and impartial money advice. - ☐ The Law Society to find a lawyer. - Gas Safe Register for help and advice on gas safety issues. - ☐ Electrical Safety First for help and advice on electrical safety issues. - Marks Out Of Tenancy information for current and prospective tenants.